NhiLa/msse642/assignments/weekly-projects/project-2-threat-analysis.md

 ### 1.3 Deployment Environment
 The GHC web application will be deployed on a cloud-hosted infrastructure using a major cloud provider (e.g., AWS or Azure).
 Since this is a voluntary organization, lacking a physical office and operating with a limited IT staff, therefore, this choice eliminates the burden of hardware maintenance while simultaneously providing built-in tools for network segmentation, access control, and system monitoring.

+The deployment will consist of at minimum two network tiers:
+- A Front End Web Server, accessible from the internet.
+- A Backend Database Server, accessible only from the Front End Web Server and never directly from the internet.

+A cloud-managed firewall (security group / network access control list) will enforce traffic rules between these two tiers.
+All traffic from the public internet to the web server will be encrypted via TLS (HTTPS).
+Backups and audit logs will be stored in isolated cloud storage separate from the production environment.

+### 1.4 Secure Concepts Applicable to the Application
+**Authentication & Password Policy:** The project description explicitly notes that the site was previously compromised via a brute-force attack due to weak password enforcement.
+Strong password policies, multi-factor authentication, account lockout mechanisms, and rate limiting on login attempts are necessary controls.

+**Authorization & Role-Based Access Control (RBAC):** The application has three meaningfully different permission levels — Guest, Member, and Administrator (Trip Leader / System Admin).
+Strict enforcement of these boundaries is critical.
+For example, a regular member must never be able to view another member's medical records or access the treasury portal.

+**Sensitive Personal Data (PII & Medical Information):** Member profiles contain medical conditions and performance notes that are confidential.
+These fields require encryption at rest, strict access controls limiting visibility to Trip Leaders and System Admins.

+**Financial Data & Payment Portal:** The payment portal collects membership dues and excursion fees.
+This introduces PCI-DSS-adjacent concerns: financial data must be encrypted in transit and at rest, and access to the treasury portal must be tightly restricted to System Admins only.